Shiseido Corporate Museum 資生堂企業資料館

 The nearest station is JR Kakegawa Station on the Tokaido Shinkansen, Tokaido Main Line, and Tenryu-Hamanako Railway.
 From JR Kakegawa Station the museum is a 25-minute walk or a 5-minute taxi ride.

-Shiseido was founded in 1872 as Japan's first Western-style pharmacy
+Shiseido was founded in 1872 as Japan's first private Western-style pharmacy

 The museum was built to mark the 120th anniversary of the company